Understanding Factors that Impact Cyberbullying Offending and Victimization

 Additional exploratory studies are needed to identify other concepts that may drive cyberbullying behaviors and identification of by-stander guardianship.
 Programs need to be implemented and evaluated for effectiveness.
 Further research is needed in terms of colleges and universities as a whole, as this study was specific to the University of New Haven.
 However, the popularity of social media sites are increasing as the years go by and the incoming Freshman are now digital natives.
 Training seminars and educational showcases are needed in the college and university setting to address the issue of cybervictimization.

 Hayton, Alexis Christine, "Understanding Factors that Impact Cyberbullying Offending and Victimization" (2017).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 52.